Save to My DOJO

 Shut the VM down (don’t reboot).
 Remove the virtual adapter using Hyper-V Manager (you can also use Remove-VMNetworkAdapter in PowerShell).

 Start the VM up again.
 For older operating systems (pre-2008/Vista), remove Hyper-V Integration Services.
 If they’re removable, they’ll show up as a regular uninstallable program.
+The Integration Services are part of the default installation for 2008 R2 and later and cannot be removed — they will be automatically handled so don’t worry about them.
 For non-Hyper-V hypervisors, check with your vendor for identification of their “enlightments” removal process.
 If you removed them, reboot.
 If the guest OS is XP (and possibly 2003 as well), at least give this KB article a read-through.

 Now you have a virtual machine that is about as hardware-neutral as possible.